star-cats/blinky-dome/README.md

 You should see the Processing window running the P3LX GUI show up.

-## To Deploy
+## To Deploy Locally
 Gradle build scripts make a 'fatjar', meaning all dependencies are contained within a single jar.
 Neat.

 `./gradlew shadowJar`

-Now you have an executable fatjar, eg:
+Now you have an executable fatjar (synonym of shadowJar), eg:

 `java -jar build/libs/blinky-dome-all.jar`

+## To Deploy Embedded (raspi, odroid)
+TODO: The fatjar created above should run on embedded systems, but you usually need to go through some dependency hell to make Processing run on embedded devices.
+Has to do with jogl native jars (need the right native for the platform).
+ Build scripts include the jogl-all-main runtime group, which SHOULD include the natives for the embedded platform and they SHOULD automatically get picked out, but, well, it's a TODO to make sure everything works.

 # Setup for New Developers
 Want to contribute?
 Checkout the code and fire up your IDE (we use IntelliJ, anything that itegrates Gradle builds